tobek/laminae/all.md

 ## Autonomy Empathy Creation CGC

-- could swap with CGC, which could be mutatorium or observation-only
 - artists, creative madness.?
 - it's said that here more than any other outer outer plane, the membrane between reality and the Plane of Creation is thinned to a near breaking point.
 - a gorgeous crazy world where *thought* is not possible, only observation and feeling